-The first component of the project is institutional strengthening and industry coordination.
-The objective of this component will be to improve the performance of sector institutions and to enhance industry coordination in the coffee and cocoa sectors.
+Component 1: Institutional Strengthening and Industry Coordination – to improve the performance of sector institutions and to enhance industry coordination in the coffee and cocoa sectors.
 Existing stakeholder platforms for industry coordination will be consolidated to address short- and long-term issues such as sector governance, skills development in the industry, improvement in extension services, industry strategy on threats to quality and quality promotion, information within the industry, market development and crop diversification.

-The third component of the project is market access infrastructure.
-The objective of this component will be to improve market access for smallholder cocoa and coffee growers in the areas targeted under the project.
-Source: http://projects.worldbank.org/P110959/png-productive-partnerships-agriculture?lang=en
+Component 3: Market Access Infrastructure – to improve market access for smallholder cocoa and coffee growers in the areas targeted under the project.

 The project began implementation in July 2011, with a completion date set for June 2016.
 With additional financing, the project life has been extended to June 2019.